KuhiLiz7/AMSdev/README.md

-# This repository contains apartment management system frontend build with ReactJS
+# This repository contains the marketing website for the apartment management system.